Diyali21/Python-and-Markdown-Fundamentals-2025/Day_04/notes.md

 ## Intro to Git

 - Commit at least 3 times in an hour - Logical changes - commit
+- Version control for your project
+- Be confident with your change
+- Linus Torvalds - side project made Git to maintain Linus - 2007
+- Git - Does not need internet | On plane

 1. git init
 2. Stage all